jbourgin/GameOfLife/README.md

 **Step** advances one step of evolution, displayed in the *Step* text field.

-**Random** generates a random starting configuration, giving a random value to each cell.
+**Random** generates a random configuration, giving a random value to each cell.

 **Play** continues evolution automatically.
 Playing speed can be accelerated or decelerated through **+** or **-** buttons.